kingparks/cursor-vip/docs/Q&A.md

 > No, you need to keep a window open to maintain a service for cursor use, but you can minimize it

 * Prompts：Too many computers used within the last 24 hours
-> Currently, a scheduled task is set.
-If this happens, the server will automatically change the account, but you need to wait for a period of time.
-The client will also check every 7 minutes until cursor-vip displays "Encounter a problem?
-Press Enter to restart cursor to solve the problem" Press Enter to restart at this time
+> Currently, a timed task is set in the background.
+If this happens, the server will automatically switch accounts, but you need to wait for a while.
+The client will also detect every 7 minutes until cursor-vip displays "Encounter a problem?
+Restart cursor-vip to solve the problem" at this time, just close and reopen
+> In addition, a proxy mode has been added.
+If you encounter this problem, you can switch to proxy mode first

 * After promotion, the increase in the number of people promoted is not displayed
 > The person being recommended needs to use the complete promotion command to install, and it only takes effect for the first installation of the device, and virtual machines such as VMware will not increase the number of people